|

 home, and far from having the soppiest parrot on the planet we suddenly had

-heard this about parrots, but seeing it for myself
+about.
+I have heard this about parrots, but seeing it for myself was quite an

-was quite an eye-opener.
-Having an animal which will only behave for half the
+eye-opener.
+Having an animal which will only behave for half the family isn’t

-family isn’t going to be practical.
-I overheard an
+going to be practical.
+I overheard an interesting conversation today.

 8 January 2011